wlumumba/Sorting-Visualizer/README.md

 - None at this time :)

 Version/Requirements:
-- Currently using Intellij, as of now have not tested with Eclipse port.
+- Works with intellij and eclipse.